sidh478/SQL-PYTHON/README.md

 # SQL-PYTHON
-In this i am trying to some of like,
+In this i am performing operations like Creating database,creating table,delete table,delete record,insert,update,group by,where